cossio/AdvRBMs.jl/README.md

 This repository hosts code accompanying the paper: https://arxiv.org/abs/2206.11600.
 If you use this code in a publication, please cite:

 * Jorge Fernandez-de-Cossio-Diaz, Simona Cocco, and Remi Monasson.
-"Disentangling representations in Restricted Boltzmann Machines without adversaries." arXiv preprint arXiv:2206.11600 (2022).
+"Disentangling representations in Restricted Boltzmann Machines without adversaries." arXiv:2206.11600 (2022).
 Accepted for publication in Physical Review X.